 1. Smell New Fragrances

 To hone their sense of scent, seniors should try to take in new fragrances whenever possible.
 They can stop to smell the roses, sniff a batch of freshly baked cookies, and breathe in the scent of freshly cut grass.

 If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of Dayton home care.
-Services our caregivers provide include transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
+Our caregivers provide a number of services, including transportation to and from medical appointments, meal preparation and cleanup help—even bathing assistance if needed.

 2. Eat Healthy

 Plant-based diets are best for cognitive health.
 Brain-healthy foods include leafy green vegetables, berries, nuts, and lean proteins like seafood and poultry.
 Seniors should avoid eating foods that negatively impact brain health, such as packaged snacks, margarine, and sugary sodas, as they can contribute to weight gain and cognitive decline.

 If your aging loved one needs occasional help with bathing, grooming, cooking, or other basic household tasks, or if you need time to attend to important personal matters, reach out to Home Care Assistance, a leading provider of live-in and respite care.

 3. Take a Dance Class

 Most seniors soon find that learning routines and getting their body to cooperate is more challenging than they expected.
-Dancing is a great mental and physical challenge.
+This makes dancing good for both the brain and the body.

 4. Get a Pet

-However, having a dog or cat to care about encourages seniors to get out of their comfort zones.
-They have to remember to feed the pet, walk it, and groom it.
+However, having a dog or cat to care for encourages seniors to get out of their comfort zones.
+They have to remember that they need to feed the pet, walk it and groom it.

 5. Read a Self-Help Book

 Maintaining a positive outlook is crucial to cognitive health.
 When seniors start to emphasize their slipping memory, with frequent references to “senior moments” and “forgetting their car keys,” they start to truly believe they’re no longer in control of their memory function.

 6. Keep a Bullet Journal

 Writing, whether it takes the form of diary entries or to-do lists, is a great way for seniors to boost mental and motor skills.
 By using a stimulating way to organize routine information, seniors can keep their minds active.

 Apart from regular mental stimulation, seniors may need assistance with daily activities.
 Although it may be challenging to find a reliable, highly rated home care agency, Dayton, Ohio, families can turn to Home Care Assistance.
 Our respite and live-in caregivers are expertly trained to assist seniors with a wide array of important tasks, including cooking, bathing, light housekeeping, and exercise.